ENGLISH READING CIRCLE ON POETRY AND PROSE POETRY – POEM OF THE MONTH ANALYSIS: “POETRY” BY MARIANNE MOORE

 2) nonetheless, she reads it (albeit with a feeling of “perfect contempt”);

 3) through reading it, she discovers in it a place for “the genuine.”

 Although this version might be delightfully bite-sized, and its speaker teasingly tight-lipped, it is anything but clear.
 Why does the speaker dislike poetry – or at least claim that she does?
 Who is she directing that “too” to?
-Does she assume that we – her readers of her – dislike poetry? why?
-After all, we've sought out her poem de ella (and presumably other poems as well), so we must like poetry, or at least have an interest in it.
-What kind of affinity is she trying to claim between herself and the reader of her poem by her?
-Is this a peculiar instance of reverse psychology, her way of getting us to admit that, in fact, we really do like poetry?
+Does she assume that we – her readers – dislike poetry?
+Why?
+After all, we’ve sought out her poem (and presumably other poems as well), so we must like poetry, or at least have an interest in it.
+What kind of affinity is she trying to claim between herself and the reader of her poem?
+Is this a peculiar instance of reverse psychology, her way to get us to admit that, in fact, we really do like poetry?
 And what, exactly, does she mean by “the genuine”?

 If we turn to the longer version, we’re not likely to find any answers, although Moore appended the original, long version as a footnote to the final, thee-line version, and this prompts us to read the two in tandem with each other.
 We’ll talk about both poems on Monday, starting with the short version before moving onto the long version that opens up like an accordion-folded map, to see where we’ll end up.